christabor/MoAL/README.md

 MOAL
 ====

-Mother of All Learning - a super duper big list of Comp Sci / Engineering tasks and the actual implementations taken from Quora notes to increase learning.
+Mother of All Learning - an uber list of Comp Science / Engineering tasks and the actual implementations taken from Quora notes or manually compiled to master computer science.

 See [the tasks](TASKS.md) for more details